simonwsw/deep-soli/README.md

 Gesture Recognition Using Neural Networks with Google's Project Soli Sensor

+## Update

+I'm still preparing the dataset and trained model, please come back in one or two weeks.
+Thanks! :-)

 ## Introduction

 This is the open source evaluation code base of our paper: